tingxin/go-cache/Readme.md

 # go cache
-* go-cache is concurrent, no-blocked, functional Cache by go language
+go-cache is concurrent, no-blocked, functional Cache by go language

+##Features
+* Support lazy getting by fetcher
-* go-cache use the fetcher get data automatically, user don't need take care the data when the data expired or invalid
+* Support data expires mechanism, it will use fetcher to refresh data automatically when data expires
+* Support key expires mechanism, it will delete expired key automatically
+* Support high concurrent

 ## Quick start
+###Cache data
 cache you data as follow:

     testKey := "k8s"
     testValue := "kuberneters"
     Cache().Set(testKey, testValue)

+In most time, your data come from network, db, or you need calculating it while using, so you can set a fetcher to the cache, when you need use the data or the data expired, the go_cache will help you to get the data automatically:

+    //Please check the httpGet method in cache_test.go file testKeyOnRemote:="k8sOnRemote"
+    Cache().SetWithFetcher(testKeyOnRemote, func(arguments ...Object) (content Object, err error) {
+        	key, _ := arguments[0].(string)
+        	if remoteContent, checker := httpGet(mockService.URL+"/"+key, ""); checker {
+        		content = string(googleContent)
+        		err = nil
+        	} else {
+        		err = fmt.Errorf("get error when call %s", key) }
+        	return
+        }, testKeyOnRemote)

+You fetcher function should be this type

+    CFetcher

+### Get data
-When you need use it, you can get the data like this:
+You can get the data like this:

-    // because you know you token is string data, so you can use GetString method to get your token data, if you use Get method
+    // because you know your data is string, so you can use GetString method to get your token data, if you use Get method
-    // you need do the type assertion
+    // you need do the type assertion value, err := go_cache.Cache().GetString(testKey)

-    if value, ok := go_cache.Cache().GetString(testKey); ok{
-    	fmt.Print(value)
-    }else {
-    	fmt.Print("can not find the key")
-    }
+    // if you did not set the key for cache, you will got the "key didn't found" error form err

 If you cache a Struct data, you need use Get method and do the type assertion: